Football in Bonaire: League History

 With football evidenced as early as 1923, Bonaire's football history is deep, albeit closely tied with that of neighbouring Curaçao.
 Competition started sporadically, with two attempted associations starting and subsequently folding.
 Evidence of the league is very limited though, but matches off the island certainly happened as early as 10 June 1956, when Bonaire club Flamingo played Blitz from Sint Maarten, with further matches in 1959 and 1961 on Aruba.

 The modern Bonaire Football Federation formed in 1960, with the Bonaire League finally forming in a lasting format.
-It would only not be held in a bare handful of years from then, though would change between a single year tournament (e.g. 1960) or one spread across 2 years (e.g. 1960-61).
+It would only not be held in a bare handful of years from then, though would change between a single year tournament (e.g. 1960) or one spread across 2 years (e.g. 1960–61).
 SV Estrellas would establish themselves as the early frontrunners, followed by SV Vitesse.
 SV Juventus would split off from Vitesse and hold the record for the most titles, though SV Real Rincon are close behind and have won the last 5 titles as of the end of 2021.

 The men's champions would also take part in the majority of the Netherlands Antilles Championship seasons from 1972 until the dissolution of the Netherlands Antilles in 2010.
-However, no Bonaire club would ever win a title from this, with Curaçao clubs dominanting.
+However, no Bonaire club would ever win a title from this, with Curaçao clubs dominating.

 While discussions have been held on a possible women's league in 2017, there has been no further development on the subject as of 2022.
 An indoor league for futsal has been started in 2021 though.